-There are generally two main approaches to evaluate generative Al today - (i) benchmarking tests models against datasets of questions/answers to assess performance and safety; and (ii) red teaming where a red team acts as an adversarial user to "break" the model and induce safety, security and other violations.
-Although benchmarking and red teaming are commonly adopted today, they still fall far short in terms of giving a robust assessment of model performance and safety (see the section on Safety and Alignment R&D).
+There are generally two main approaches to evaluate generative AI today - (i) benchmarking tests models against datasets of questions and answers to assess performance and safety; and (ii) red teaming, where a red team acts as an adversarial user to "break" the model and induce safety, security and other violations.
+Although benchmarking and red teaming are commonly adopted today, they still fall far short in terms of providing a robust assessment of model performance and safety (refer to the dimension of Safety and Alignment R&D).

-Even within the benchmarking and red teaming framework, most evaluation today focuses on generative Al's front-end performance, and less about its back-end safety.
-There is also a lack of evaluation tools (e.g. for multi-modal models), as well as testing for dangerous capabilities.
+Even within the benchmarking and red teaming framework, most evaluation today focuses on generative Al's front-end performance, and less on its back-end safety.
+There is also a lack of evaluation tools (e.g., for multi-modal models), as well as testing for dangerous capabilities.
 Another issue is in consistency - many tests and evaluations today need to be customised to a specific model and at times, comparability is a challenge.

-There is therefore a need to work towards a more comprehensive and systematic approach to safety evaluations.
+As such, there is a need to work towards a more comprehensive and systematic approach to safety evaluations.
 This will yield more useful and comparable insights.
-To provide additional assurance, the standardised approach could also include defining a baseline set of required safety tests, in consultation with policymakers.
+To provide additional assurance, the standardised approach could also include defining a baseline set of required safety tests and developing shared resources,26 in consultation with policymakers.

-19 More so as Al training and the use of accelerated compute is driving up carbon emissions.
+25 More so as AI training and the use of accelerated compute is driving up carbon emissions.
+26 For example, documenting best practices for initiating and developing red teams.